microsoft/language-server-protocol/indexFormat/specification.md

 In the dump, we model diagnostics as follows:

 - We introduce a pseudo request `textDocument/diagnostic`.
-- We introduce a diagnostic result which contains the diagnostics associated with a document.
+- We introduce a diagnostic result that contains the diagnostics associated with a document.

 The result looks like this: